jucazyn/jucazyn.github.io/_pages/physics-track.md

 ## 2020/2
 - **Philosophy of Physics** taught by Prof. Décio Krause
   - In a nutshell: philosophical foundations of Physics
-- **Philosophy of Science** taught by Prof. Ivan F. Cunha & Prof. Jonas R. Becker Arenhart
+- **Philosophy of Science** (part a) taught by Prof. Ivan F. Cunha
-  - In a nutshell: Kuhn, Popper, Vienna Circle, etc.
+  - In a nutshell: Kuhn, Popper, Feyerabend, Vienna Circle, etc.
+- **Philosophy of Science** (part b) taught by Prof. Jonas R. Becker Arenhart
+  - In a nutshell: scientific theories, realism vs. anti-realism debate
 - **Algebraic Structures** taught by Prof. Gilles G. de Castro
   - In a nutshell: based mainly on Aluffi's big book
 - **Topology** taught by Prof. Daniel Gonçalves